3cor/tsuruoka-iotlab-manual/README.md

 >
 > Often, programmers fall in love with Python because of the increased productivity it provides.
 Since there is no compilation step, the edit-test-debug cycle is incredibly fast.
 Debugging Python programs is easy: a bug or bad input will never cause a segmentation fault.
 Instead, when the interpreter discovers an error, it raises an exception.
 When the program doesn't catch the exception, the interpreter prints a stack trace.
 A source level debugger allows inspection of local and global variables, evaluation of arbitrary expressions, setting breakpoints, stepping through the code a line at a time, and so on.
 The debugger is written in Python itself, testifying to Python's introspective power.
 On the other hand, often the quickest way to debug a program is to add a few print statements to the source: the fast edit-test-debug cycle makes this simple approach very effective.

 I use Python extensively in my projects.
-It is especially useful with the ML and IOT project.
+It is especially useful with ML and IOT related projects.
 Additionally, I also use it for every scripting task ranging from managing files and directories to writing graphs and figures.

 ## Java